 CBD is a national program designed to improve the energy efficiency of Australia’s large office buildings.
 Most sellers or lessors of office space of 1000 square metres or more are required to obtain and disclose a current Building Energy Efficiency Certificate (BEEC) under the Building Energy Efficiency Disclosure Act 2010.

-The E3 program is a cross-jurisdictional collaboration through which the Australian Government, the state and territory and New Zealand governments,collaborate to deliver a single, integrated program on energy efficiency standards and energy labelling for equipment and appliances.
+The E3 Program is a cross-jurisdictional collaboration through which the Australian Government, the state and territory governments and the New Zealand Government,collaborate to deliver a single, integrated program on energy efficiency standards and energy labelling for equipment and appliances.